KentStateWeb/rwd/_assignments/style.md

 We're going to use a program called Sketch to develop the Style Tiles.
 I chose Sketch because it's vector-based (unlike Photoshop) and very simple to learn (unlike Illustrator).
 However, that doesn't mean it's the one and only best program for developing static designs - it's just one I'd like you to try for this class.

-## What To Do

-Lets take some of the content your client has provided and begin organizing it and editing it to better fit the mobile-first methodology.

-1. Organize your content into a sitemap.
-Based on the content provided, how might the content be organized into a meaningful information architecture?
-Your sitemap can be a simple outline, with indentations to show which content will go in what section.

-2. What content will go on the home page of your website?
-Remember, the home page's primary goal is typically to drive traffic to other content on your site and allow the user to quickly understand where they are and what they can do.
-Some sites do away with the traditioanl home page entirely, and instead present all of the content on single, long-scrolling page.
-Essentially though, even these formats are split into sections that can be shown in a sitemap.

-3. Now, take the content your client has provided and separate it into sections/pages, according to your sitemap.
-Rewrite and organize the content according to these best practices: a.)
-Most important content goes near the top.
-Supplemental (less important) content goes near the bottom.  b.)
-Content answers the top questions a visitor might have (based on your already defined goals).
-Unnecessary inforamtion is removed (yes, you have the power to remove content if it doesn't match your goals!).  c.)
-Pages have clear, meaningful headings and sections are broken up by additional headings (H2, H3, H4 etc.) d.)
-Long paragraphs are avoided.
-Instead, content is broken up by bullet points and links to more information. e.)
-Content maintains a consistent voice in tone that matches the brand.
-Wordiness and jargon are avoided to maintain accessibility to all visitors.

-4. Identify missing content.
-List the missing content as highlighted text so that your client can easily spot it.
-While we won't be completing all of the information on the website for this project, this is still good practice.

 ## Compile a List of Adjectives

 Before you start, go through your notes from the initial client "meeting".
 Make a list of adjectives that you've heard.
 Did they use keywords like "energetic" or "formal"?
 "Friendly" or "Traditional"?
 This list will help you develop your tiles.